Fragmented Disc: Gentle Non-Invasive Care

 Non-Invasive Care Programs for Fragmented Discs

-CSC offers a comprehensive approach to support recovery from fragmented discs through non-invasive care programs, which may include:
+CSC offers a comprehensive approach to maintain recovery from fragmented discs through non-invasive care programs, which may include:

-- Rehabilitation Exercises– Designed to improve flexibility and strengthen supporting muscles.
+2. Rehabilitation Exercises– Designed to improve flexibility and strengthen maintaining muscles.

-- Spinal Decompression– Helps reduce pressure within the disc and supports tissue recovery.
+3. Spinal Decompression– Helps reduce pressure within the disc and maintain tissue recovery.

-These methods aim to improve spinal movement and provide long-term support.
+These methods aim to improve spinal movement and provide long-term care.

 Understanding Disc Conditions